chjj/bthreads/README.md

 - `options.workerData` possibly has a limited size depending on the browser (the maximum size of `options.name`).
-- `options.eval` requires header or "prelude" file for code.
+- `options.eval` requires a "bootstrap" file for code.
 This is essentially a bundle which provides all the necessary browserify modules (such that `require('path')` works, for example), as well as bthreads itself.
 By default, bthreads will pull in its own [bundle] as an [npm package][bthreads-bundle] from [unpkg.com].
-If using the default header file, you must have `blob:` and/or `data:` set as a [Content-Security-Policy] source (see [content-security-policy.com] for a guide).
+If using the default bootstrap file, you must have `blob:` and/or `data:` set as a [Content-Security-Policy] source (see [content-security-policy.com] for a guide).
 When using a bundler, note that the bundler will _not_ be able to compile the eval'd code.
 This means that `require` will have limited usability (restricted to only core